 Want to avoid headaches with your outsource partner in the future?

 If yes, then these are the things to look out for:

 - Agree design standards: The learner experience is key to successful development – your outsource partner must meet and exceed your values here

-- What does partnership mean?: Like with a great LMS provider, a great elearning content partner will collaborate, share freely, be passionate, listen and coach, showing genuine interest in your process, your constraints and your needs – and watch out, because not all suppliers share these values
+- What does partnership mean?: A great elearning content partner will collaborate, share freely, be passionate, listen and coach.
+They will show genuine interest in your process, your constraints and your needs.
+Watch out, because not all suppliers share these values

-- Their process vs your process: The best suppliers will understand your process and how to deal with your subject matter experts, and they should also have a best-in-class process of their own that’ll adapt – again, something that not all suppliers offer
+- Their process our your process?
+The best suppliers will understand your process and how to deal with your subject matter experts.
+They should also have a best-in-class and adaptable process of their own.

-- Skills: Some outsource partners think that being able to use Storyline is instructional design, so avoid these at all costs – the chances are that they have little or no educational design experience – and look instead for great partners who have dedicated experience design, learning design and digital design skills
+- Skills: Some outsource partners think that being able to use Storyline is instructional design, so avoid these at all costs.
+The chances are that they have little or no educational design experience.
+Look instead for great partners who have dedicated experience design, learning design and digital design skills

 Once you have chosen your platform, an LMS and eLearning implementation can be a complicated process.
 Preparation is key in order to avoid wasted time and effort.
 There are several main phases: